-*This is a non-IFRS measure.
+**This is a non-IFRS measure.
 Amortisation of acquired intangible assets is a non-cash item while exceptional items are non-recurring in nature.
 By excluding these items from the adjusted operating profit and EPS metrics, the Directors are of the opinion that these measures give a better understanding of the underlying performance of the business.
-“Reported” measures are on an IFRS basis.
-See page 26 for further explanations and reconciliation to the comparable IFRS measures.
+See note 13 for further explanations and reconciliation to the comparable IFRS measure.

 Martin Sutherland, Chief Executive Officer of De La Rue, commented: